Akuli/jou/doc/assert.md

 Unlike in many other programming languages, assertions are always enabled, and there's no flag that disables all asserts at once.
-Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you want to disable all asserts in your program when compiling.
+Please [create an issue on GitHub](https://github.com/Akuli/jou/issues/new) if you need a way to disable all asserts when compiling your program.

 ## The `jou_assert_fail_handler` global variable